jdf2e/nutui-react/src/sites/sites-react/doc/docs/taro/migrate-from-v2.en-US.md

 - Adjusted the default value of the maxCount attribute in multi-select mode to Number.MAX_VALUE.
 - Introduced a new upload method.
 - Changed the types of defaultValue and value from FileType to FileItem.
+- listUploadRender allows customizing the upload area in list mode.

 ### Feedback